lubeda/EsphoMaTrix/README.md

 removes the indicator

 Service **status**

-This service displays the running queue and a list of icons with index
+This service displays the running queue and a list of icons in the logs

 ```
 [13:10:10][I][EHMTX:175]: status status: 1  as: 1